buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWallTypeEnum.md

 A wall designed to partition spaces that often has a light-weight, sandwich-like construction (e.g. using gypsum board).
 Partitioning walls are normally non load bearing.

 ### PLUMBINGWALL
 A pier, or enclosure, or encasement, normally used to enclose plumbing in sanitary rooms.
-Such walls often do not extent to the ceiling.
+Such walls often do not extend to the ceiling.

 ### SHEAR
 A wall designed to withstand shear loads.
 Examples of shear wall are diaphragms inside a box girder, typically on a pier, to resist lateral forces and transfer them to the support.